 If you work for more than one employer you can receive up to 80% pay for each job.

 There is no obligation on your employer to offer you furlough leave.
 They may have work for you to do which can be done safely within the current guidelines.
-It is however permissible for an employee to move from SSP to furlough leave so it is an option which is available to your employer.
+It is however permissible for you to move from SSP to furlough leave so it is an option which is available to your employer.

 Only if you are ready, willing and able to work.
 Your employer can only legitimately be able to claim 80% of your salary if you meet this criteria.